JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/OSI Model.md

 - TCP built `error checking` into its design.
 This "error checking" `guarantee` that data sent from the small chunks in the session layer (layer 5) has then been received and `reassembled in the same order`.

-- TCP is used for situations such as file sharing, internet browsing or sending an email.
-This usage is because these services require the data to be accurate and complete (no good having half a file!).
+- TCP is used for situations such as `file sharing`, `internet browsing` or `sending an email`.
+This usage is because these services `require the data to be accurate and complete` (no good having half a file!).

 <p align="center">
 <br/>